 There are also unique “survivor” cable cars from lines that disappeared decades ago.
 These run on special occasions.

-Since the 1980s, more and more cable cars have been painted in the liveries (paint schemes) they wore under different owners in the past 125+ years.
-These are accurate portrayals of how cable cars looked back then, made possible by a cooperative program between our history-preserving nonprofit organization, and SFMTA, the city public transit agency that owns and operates San Francisco’s cable cars and historic streetcars, as well as its buses and light rail vehicles.
+More than a dozen cable cars in today’s fleet are painted in the authentic liveries (paint schemes) they wore under different owners in the past 135+ years.
+These liveries are just how cable cars looked back then, made possible by a cooperative program between our history-preserving nonprofit organization, and SFMTA, the city public transit agency that owns and operates San Francisco’s cable cars and historic streetcars, as well as its buses and light rail vehicles.

-Click on any cable car below to see the history of that car and paint scheme.
+Click on any cable car image below to see the history of that car and paint scheme.